 Creating a Pool

-- CPU reservation block size
+- CPU reservation block size, in number of vCPUs.

 - The amount of "reservation blocks" that this Pool will reserve from the Hosts.

-The resources that are assigned to a Pool, can be used by the Guests in that Pool and are not available to Guests in other Pools.
+The resources that are assigned to a Pool can be used by the Guests in that Pool and are not available to Guests in other Pools.
 Plan your Pools thoroughly and ahead of time, so that the platform will respond in the best way when a Host fails.
 As with Hosts, in order to avoid removing resources needed by running Guests, you can always increase the number of reservation blocks of a Pool, but you must disable it first to decrease it or to change the reservation block size.